zextras/tech-doc/source/carbonio/install/scenarios/scenario-fullredundant.rst

 use is any infrastructure that requires scalability and redundancy and is ready for High Availability.

-The scenario can be deployed either using the :ref:`scenario-rd-playbook`, or :ref:`manually <scenario-rd-manual>`, Node by Node.
-In both cases, make sure you :ref:`configure the internal network <scenario-rd-network>`.
+Due to the large number of Nodes (14) that compose the |product|
+infrastructure, this scenario is designed to be deployed by using the :ref:`scenario-rd-playbook`.

+Remember to :ref:`configure the internal network
+<scenario-rd-network>` before starting the deployment.

 The Roles installed on the *11 Nodes* are: